ethmarks/ethmarks.github.io/md_src/blog_src/colourlesstransformer.md

 PaintTransformer was developed in [this paper](https://arxiv.org/abs/2108.03798) by a team of researchers.
 It was later [implemented in PyTorch](https://github.com/Huage001/PaintTransformer) by [Huage001](https://github.com/Huage001)

 I wanted to use PaintTransformer, but my makeshift solution of uploading files to a Colab runtime was too clunky to be used at scale.
-So I took this opportunity to brush up on my interface coding skills and code a client.
-I decided to name it ColourlessTransformer because I was going through a phase of naming everything eponymously after my username.
+So I instead decided to build a custom interface.
+I named it ColourlessTransformer because I was going through a phase of naming everything eponymously after [my username](/blog/username).

 ## Streamlit